Skip to Content

 What exactly is the function of a humidifier?

-The primary function of a humidifier is to increase the amount of water vapor, and consequently, moisture in the air.
-Humidifiers operate through different means, but they all boil down to having the result, increased moisture.
-They are especially useful in dry seasons or low humid climates where there is a need to generate moisture.
+The primary function of a humidifier is to increase the amount of water vapor and, consequently, moisture in the air.
+Humidifiers operate through different means, but they all boil down to having the result of increased moisture.
+They are instrumental in dry seasons or low, humid climates where there is a need to generate moisture.

 Know that oxygen humidifiers are different from the regular humidifiers

 Oxygen humidifiers are different from the ordinary humidifiers you are used to.
-Oxygen humidifiers are medical-grade humidifiers that are not only used to increase moisture, but also release supplemental oxygen.
-They are used during oxygen therapy, to provide moisture for patients for a long while.
+Oxygen humidifiers are medical-grade humidifiers that are used to increase moisture and release supplemental oxygen.
+They are used during oxygen therapy to provide moisture for patients for a long while.
 These humidifiers are also used with only sterile water.

 How does a Humidifier work?

-In cold or poor humid weather, the relative humidity could drop as low as 20 percent or even less depending on your area.
-This causes a lot of discomfort and also leaves your body susceptible to infections.
-Low humidity creates a habitable environment for viruses to thrive, and when they get into the body, manifest the flu symptoms.
+Depending on your area, the relative humidity could drop as low as 20 percent or even less in cold or poor humid weather.
+This causes much discomfort and leaves your body susceptible to infections.
+Low humidity creates a habitable environment for viruses to thrive, manifesting the flu symptoms when they get into the body.

 The bottom line is that the unit takes in water, breaks it down through a process into a mist, and releases the mist into the air to increase relative humidity.